Ramani-Yogesh/docker/docker_files/10_docker_network.md

         docker container run -itd --name testing --network=my_network1 --ip 10.0.0.8 httpd

-  - If you assign the network when create a container, this will not connect with the default network "bridge".
+  - If you assign the network when create a container, this will not connect with the default network "**bridge**".

 * **Remove Network**